A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Which medical expenses can be paid from my HSA funds?

-HSA-eligible expenses may include deductibles, copayments, coinsurance, vision and dental care, and other out-of-pocket medical costs.
+HSA-eligible expenses may include deductibles, copayments, coinsurance, vision and dental care, and other out-of-pocket medical costs that aren't reimbursed by any other payer.
 And the range of services that qualify is broad: You can use your HSA to pay for COVID tests (at-home tests no longer have to be covered by most health plans, but they can be purchased with HSA funds), over-the-counter medications, acupuncture, chiropractor services, and various other complementary medicine (the services you can use it for are outlined in IRS Publication 502).

 Can I use my health savings account to pay for my spouse’s medical expenses?